ferpar/indigitest/readme.md

 ### API

 The API has been defined according to the openAPI specification.
-You may inspect it [here](https://app.swaggerhub.com/apis/frhack/indigitest/1.0.0).
+You may inspect it at [swaggerhub](https://app.swaggerhub.com/apis/frhack/indigitest/1.0.0) or take a look at the [openAPI.yaml](https://raw.githubusercontent.com/ferpar/indigitest/master/assets/indigitestOpenAPI.yaml) within the assets folder.

 ### Database